 - The distance between Pluto and its largest moon Charon is just 12,200 miles.
 For comparison, the distance from New Delhi to San Francisco is 7,673 miles.

 - Due to the unusual shape of Pluto, it is sometimes closer to Sun than Neptune.

 - Due to the reclassification of Pluto from planet to dwarf planet, scientists came up with a clear definition for a planet and dwarf planet.

 - The memoir, “How I Killed Pluto and Why It Had It Coming,” written by Mike Brown, explains the list of events for Pluto’s declassification to dwarf planet.

-- Due to the lesser gravity on Pluto, we weigh much less on Pluto than on Earth.
+- Due to the lesser gravity on Pluto, we would weigh much less on Pluto than on Earth.

 Humans have known Pluto since 1930, and since then, have discovered several interesting facts about this dwarf planet.
 Pluto is special because it opened the avenues of research on the Kuiper Belt and beyond.
 It was the foundation for the discovery of objects beyond our known solar system.
 No wonder, Pluto is often the center of attention and fascination of children interested in science and the solar system.